the-overdriven/g2-nb-install-guide/README.md

 6. Important change to increase FPS!
 Decrease these values in SystemPack.ini:
     SPAWN_INSERTRANGE = 1500
     SPAWN_REMOVERANGE = 2000
-    (on lower values creatures further away from you won't spawn which relievies the CPU load, it makes a difference especially in cities)
+    (on lower values creatures further away from you won't spawn which relieves the CPU load, it makes a difference especially in cities)